Characterization of foliations via disintegration maps: On foliations and disintegration maps

 \section{On foliations and disintegration maps}

+In this section, we will assume that the disintegration of measures holds for every point, rather than for $\nu$-almost every point, denoting the family as $\{ \mu_y \}_{y \in Y}$ to explicitly indicate that the conditional measures are defined for every $y \in Y$.
+In fact, under some structural assumptions, the disintegration can hold for every $y \in Y$.
+This may occurs, for example, when $\pi$ is a trivial bundle with compact fiber, or when $Y$ is discrete.
+In such settings, $\mu_y$ can be defined point wise while preserving all disintegration properties.

-Motivated by the concept of the metric derivative and the interplay between the relative positions of supports and conditional measures, we introduce a notion of derivative for disintegration maps to quantify how these measures evolve along paths.
+Motivated by the concept of the metric derivative and the interplay between the relative positions of conditional measures and their supports, we introduce a notion of derivative for disintegration maps.

 \